 But taking resources, which may include life, from another creature is a fundamental aspect of nature.
 The only primary producers are plants and bacteria.

 What's the size of the population?
 Are they straining their resources?
 They share their living environment with their resources, so they can easily feel it.

 What happens every time an organism has an adaption that makes it 'too successful', where it multiplies out of control?
-It fills the environment with its descendants, who are overwhelmed by either their consumption or by their own waste, and they must adapt or die.
+It fills the environment with its descendants, who deplete their environment with either their overconsumption or by their own waste, and they must adapt or die.

 Most species probably should be subject to the bounds of abundance of food, and/or predation.